GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## Calculating Currency for Daily products

-In the **Products** table, the ' data is calculated automatically by our system based on the date that the data was last published.
-Internal staff can learn the [technical details of how DEA Currency is calculated][CurrencyInternalDoc].
-In summary, the Currency is calculated using either of multiple methods &mdash; it either uses the Open Data Cube (ODC) data, an SQS queue subscribed to certain events, or is calculated from another statistic called Completeness.
+The Currency values for Daily products are automatically tracked by our system based on the date that the data was last published.
+Internal staff can learn the [technical details of how DEA Currency is tracked][CurrencyInternalDoc].
+In summary, the Currency is tracked using either of the following methods: it can use the Open Data Cube (ODC) data, an SQS queue subscribed to certain events, or is calculated from another statistic called Completeness.

-The 'Is current' data is not available in the **Additional products** table due to technical limitations.

 ## Calculating Currency for Yearly products

 NOTE yearly products are published yearly not on strict date.